grasevski/comp4431-assign3/README.md

 As per the assignment specification, I was aiming to create a game with rock-paper-scissors type dynamics.
 That is, rather than have the gameplay dictated by an obvious dominant strategy, I aimed for having a variety of strategies and tactics which were diverse, yet still balanced.

 I also had to incorporate ongoing character development into the game.
-I've never really been a fan of character development systems, as many seem to reward those with more game time, which seems to me like an unfortunate positive feedback loop (the rich get richer, grinding can become a dominant strategy), not to mention that seems to naturally occur already (experienced players can develop their own playing style and skills without additional aid).
+Ive never really been a fan of character development systems, as many seem to reward those with more game time, which seems to me like an unfortunate positive feedback loop (the rich get richer, grinding can become a dominant strategy), not to mention that seems to naturally occur already (experienced players can develop their own playing style and skills without additional aid).
 I have somewhat marginalized this design goal to some extent admittedly, however I have addressed it in a minimal way in an attempt to keep some of the core benefits whilst mitigating what I consider to be the counterproductive side effects.

 #### Challenge